alice-biometrics/meiga/README.md

      return repository.save(user)
 ```

-When decorate `staticmethod` and `classmethod` check the order, otherwise it will raise an error as this methods are not callable
+When decorate `staticmethod` and `classmethod` check the order, otherwise it will raise an error (UnexpectedDecorationOrderError) as these kind of methods are not callable

 ```python
 class UserCreatorFactory: